Open Forms TS types

 It's recommended to install the library as dev-dependency as it's only relevant during compilation and in source code.

-We provide schemas for the Form.io schemas used by Open Forms.
+We provide schemas for the component types supported in Open Forms.
 Import them as:

 interface TextfieldComponentProps {